 Dr. Angela grew up in Mahoning Valley and graduated from Lehighton Area High School in 1982.
 She went on to Ursinus College in Collegeville, PA and graduated with a B.S. in 1986.
 She then attended Jefferson Medical College in Philadelphia and graduated with her M.D. in 1990.
 Dr. Angela did a year internship at West Reading Hospital, followed by a year working as a physician for Grenfell Regional Health Services in Newfoundland and Labrador, Canada.
 She returned to complete a three-year residency at Wills Eye Hospital in Philadelphia.

 During her residency, Dr. Angela married Brad Christman from Lehighton.
 They have two daughters, Hannah and Abigail, and reside in Mahoning Valley.
-Dr. Angela also has two older stepdaughters, Brandie and Nicole, and five grandchildren.
+Dr. Angela also has two older stepdaughters, Brandie and Nicole, and six grandchildren.
 With her free time, she enjoys spending time with family, traveling, volunteering for her children’s school activities, gardening, and fishing.

 Joseph Pancher, OD

 Dr. Joseph Pancher graduated from the Pennsylvania College of Optometry in 1989 after completing his undergraduate studies at Penn State University.
 Dr. Pancher is a primary care optometric physician who has practiced in an ophthalmology setting for more than 25 years.
 Outside the office, he enjoys hunting, fishing, and a new found interest in golf, when not busy protecting his three lovely daughters.

 Cassandra Pastier, OD